Ural Turbine Works: USSR

-Present
+21st century

 In September 2003, the Turbine Motor Works OJSC was reorganized into an independent enterprise: the Ural Turbine Works JSC.

-As of 2021, the plant manufactures condensing and cogeneration turbines for steam power plants, steam turbines for combined cycle power units, marine turbines for nuclear-powered vessels, and power island equipment for waste incineration plants.
+As of 2021, the plant manufactures condensing and cogeneration turbines for steam power plants, steam turbines for combined cycle power units, marine- type steam turbines, and power island equipment for waste incineration plants.
 The plant also provides power equipment maintenance and upgrading services.

 In 2014, the plant has developed a range of marine turbines for RITM-200 and RITM-400 nuclear reactors on icebreakers.

-Every year, UTW brings a new steam turbine design to the market (63 intellectual property patents have been issued to the plant between 2004 and 2020).
+Every year, UTW brings a new steam turbine design to the market (76 intellectual property patents have been issued to the plant between 2004 and 2024).
 The key projects include the T-295/335-23.5 power steam turbine, the world’s largest cogeneration turbine with a capacity of 335 MW and a heat load of 385 Mkcal/hr; Kp77-6.8 turbine for waste incineration plants with a capacity of 77 MW; power unit of the turbine plant and a set of heat transfer equipment for the new Russian icebreakers of Project 22220: Arctic, Siberia, and Ural.

 Between 2018 and 2021, the plant has upgraded three T-100 turbines and the PT-80 unit at the Ulaanbaatar TPP-4 in Mongolia with a capacity of about 600 MW (the station accounts for 68.5% of Mongolia's power generation).
 In 2015, the project for upgrading the Ulaanbaatar Heat and Power Station #4 was awarded the Altan Gerege Award of the President of Mongolia and the Development Prize of Vnesheconombank in the Best Export Project category.

+As of 2023, the plant manufactures condensing and cogeneration turbines for steam power plants, steam turbines for steam-gas power units, ship turbines for ships with nuclear power plants, power island equipment for waste-to-energy plants, and small power turbines for industrial generation.
+The plant also provides services for the maintenance and modernization of power equipment.